chandrakant1212/Hand-Volume-Controller/README.md

 Here is a short video demonstrating the project in action.
 The volume bar on the screen and the system volume change as the distance between the fingertips is adjusted.

-*(To add your video, first convert it to a GIF using a free online tool like ezgif.com, place the GIF in your project folder, and then replace the line below.)*

 <img width="1919" height="1079" alt="image" src="https://github.com/user-attachments/assets/feef237a-4eb1-4d83-9191-c770cc3a2606" />